skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > * He's a lich, so if he's defeated he will simply rise again the
 >   next day, at the location of his phylactery. (the Orb Skeeve has)
 >   The only way to keep a lich from rising again is to destroy his
->   Phylactery, but this one is trapped in such a way that it will
+>   phylactery, but this one is trapped in such a way that it will
 >   kill almost everyone within 100 miles if it's destroyed.
 >
 > * He's lost an undetermined portion of his former power.
 He needs to